dnsimple/dnsimple-developer/content/v2/zones/records.markdown

 Name | Type | Description
 -----|------|------------
-`integrated_zones` | `array` | Optional set of IDs identifying the integrated zones linked to this DNSimple zone that the record should also be updated in.
-If not specified, the record update will be applied to all integrated zones that support the record type.
-Use an empty array to indicate that the record update should not be applied to any integrated zones.
+`integrated_zones` | `array` | Optional set of IDs identifying the integrated zones linked to this DNSimple zone that the record should also be deleted in.
+If not specified, the record deletion will be applied to all integrated zones that support the record type.
+Use an empty array to indicate that the record deletion should not be applied to any integrated zones.

 ##### Example